Kapamba Bush Camp

-At the confluence of the Kapamba and Luangwa rivers lies a camp that combines isolation and superb game-viewing opportunities combined with the vast openness that Africa has to offer.
+Kapamba Bush Camp lies at the confluence of the Kapamba and Luangwa rivers.
+The camp combines isolation and superb game-viewing opportunities with the vast openness that Africa has to offer.
 The Murchison Escarpment lies to the West, the sun a burning orange orb that sets over the Southern end of the Great East African Rift Valley each evening.

 If you want to get closer, ask the staff to set up a deck chair and umbrella on one of the sandbanks in the middle of the river!